Max Garcia: New York Giants

 On March 28, 2022, the New York Giants signed Garcia to a one-year contract.
 He was released on August 31, 2022 and re-signed to the practice squad.

-Arizona Cardinals (second stint))
+Arizona Cardinals (second stint)

-On September 10, 2022, the Arizona Cardinals signed Garcia off the Giants practice squad.
+On September 10, 2022, the Cardinals signed Garcia off the Giants practice squad.

+New Orleans Saints

+On July 25, 2023, the New Orleans Saints signed Garcia.

 Personal life

 Max Garcia's father is Mexican and his mother is of Puerto Rican descent.
 Garcia is a Christian.

-Garcia majored in Family, Youth and Community Sciences at Florida.
+Garcia majored in family, youth and community sciences at Florida.